ckormanyos/mpir/README.md

 has for the most part fallen out of support. `ckormanyos/mpir` preserves the build of MPIR on VS2022 (and beyond).

-`ckormanyos/mpir` has, itself, initially been creaded as a fork of [winlibs/mpir](https://github.com/winlibs/mpir).
+`ckormanyos/mpir` has, itself, initially been created as a fork of [winlibs/mpir](https://github.com/winlibs/mpir).
 `ckormanyos/mpir` is now separated into its own standalone repo lacking legacy history.
 The state of MPIR 3.0 is locked into `ckormanyos/mpir`.